The Goriest Defense Mechanism of Any Animal

 A Rather Bloody Secret Weapon

 If all else fails, some horned lizards have a remarkable — and truly bizarre — defense: they shoot blood from their eyes.
 It’s not just an act, either.
 It’s an actual, biological technique known as “autohemorrhaging.”
 These lizards can control how much blood flows from their heads.
-By increasing the blood pressure in their heads, they rupture tiny blood vessels around their eyes and squirt the blood at predators, and the stream of blood can project up to 5 feet away!
+By increasing the blood pressure in their heads, they rupture tiny blood vessels around their eyes and squirt the blood at predators!
+Though it typically shoots 1-2 feet, the stream of blood can project up to 5 feet away!

-If that’s not creepy enough, this isn’t just regular blood.
-It’s a special mix of blood and toxic chemicals, including one that specifically keeps coyotes and dogs away.
-So, if a coyote tries to grab a horned lizard, it’ll get a mouthful of blood and nasty toxins.
+If that’s not bizarre enough, this projected substance isn’t just regular blood.
+Compounds from harvester ants (including formic acid–related chemicals) accumulate in the lizard’s blood after digestion, making it taste foul to predators like coyotes.
+So, if a coyote tries to grab a horned lizard, it’ll get a mouthful of nasty tasting blood.

 Where Do Horned Lizards Live?

-There are over 20 species of horned lizards in North America.
-Many species are protected by state law, so you can admire them from a distance, but don’t touch or try to pick them up.
+There are roughly 17 species of horned lizards in North America.
+Many species are protected in parts of their range.
+You can admire them from a distance, but don’t try to pick them up or disturb them in any way.

 Thank you for reading!
 Have some feedback for us?